SilenZcience/cat_win/DOCUMENTATION.md

    - URLs will be used in the Order as they were provided, after all Files have been displayed.
    - Arguments will for the most part be used in the same Order as they were provided, yet there are some Exceptions.
 - Case-Sensitivity
-   - The Arguments are case-sensitive.
+   - The Arguments are Case sensitive.
-   - Some Arguments have slightly different Behaviour when using upper- or lowercase Letters.
+   - Some Arguments have slightly different Behaviour when using Upper- or Lowercase Letters.
 - Chaining
    - One-letter Arguments can be chained together (e.g. `-l -n -c` is equivalent to `-lnc`)
 - Input Order
    - No specific Order for passing in Arguments or Files is neccessary.
    - Arguments, Files and Urls may be passed in without any Rules to ordering (e.g. catw file1 -argument url -argument2 file2).
-   - If the same Argument is passed in multiple times only the first occurence is being counted.
+   - If the same Argument is passed in multiple times only the first Occurence is being counted.
 - Unknown Files
-   - When encountering unknown Files the User is being prompted to write to Stdin.
+   - When encountering unknown Files the User is being prompted to write to StdIn.
-   - The Stdin is being used to then write the Files.
+   - The StdIn is being used to then write the Files.
-   - When using the --stdin Parameter unknown Files will be automatically written with the content of StdIn.
+   - When using the <a href="#----stdin">-, --stdin</a> Parameter unknown Files will be automatically written with the Content of StdIn.
 - Coloring
    - The Output will contain Color by Default.
    - cat_win will not explicitly add Color if the Argument <a href="#--nc---nocolor">--nc, --nocolor</a> is used.
 (The Output may still contain Color if a File itself contains the ANSI-Color-Coding.)